nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - getSeparatorString() - Returns a separator string.

 #### Logic Component

-How the authentication works:
-* When the user fails to authenticate his inital `API_KEY`, he can use the `auth` Command to authenticate his `API_KEY`.
-* If the `API_KEY` is valid, then the program will reload the corresponding JSON file and `fetchData()` from the authenticated API file.

 How the parsing works:

 * When called upon to parse a user command, the `Parser` class creates an `ABCCommandParser` (`ABC` is a placeholder